NetSuite vs. SAP Business One: Which ERP Will Take Your Company to the Next Level?

 Business One offers both on-premises and cloud deployment options.
 On-premise deployment requires hardware infrastructure and IT expertise.
 Yet, the cloud option provides benefits similar to NetSuite's, such as accessibility and real-time data access.

 Note, however, that SAP Business One was designed as an on-premise system and later molded to fit a cloud platform.
-It wasn’t originally a cloud-based system.
-So, when considering NetSuite vs. SAP Business One, remember that the latter lacks multi-tenant architecture and hassle-free upgrades.
+It wasn’t originally a cloud-based system, so when considering NetSuite vs. SAP Business One, remember that the latter lacks multi-tenant architecture and hassle-free upgrades.
 In fact, Business One customers may wait up to two years to experience the latest functionalities, while NetSuite users get them every six months.

 Scalability and Flexibility